 It was so fun to try out different brands and mezcal from different regions although most are still too strong for my liking.
 Instead of taking it as a shot like Tequila, Mezcal should be sipped like whisky.
 Even if you don’t buy a bottle, definitely try a mezcal cocktail.
 My favorite bars were Licorera Limantour and Baltra Bar.
 The cocktails are around $8-10 CAD including tax and are some of the top rated bars in Latin America!

 #9 – Invest in Quality Souvenir at Onora

 There are lots of places you can buy souvenir but I’d recommend spending a bit more and investing in a quality piece at Onora.
-We live in a pretty small apartment and have no room for extra trinkets.
-So we want our souvenirs to be functional.
 Onora stocks beautiful home decor pieces all made in Mexico!
-We picked two ceramic mezcal glasses that costed 240 pesos ($17 CAD).
+I picked two ceramic mezcal glasses that costed 240 pesos ($17 CAD).
 The store definitely has more expensive items like certain textiles, but I did see a lot of reasonably priced items too.
 It’ll be a much better souvenir than a random trinket that you might throw away during spring cleaning.

-I also like that our purchase came with a card explaining how the ceramic was made and also how it contributes to artists in the State of Mexico.
-The employees were able to speak a bit of English and helped us find our items.
+I also like that the purchase came with a card explaining how the ceramic was made and also how it contributes to artists in the State of Mexico.

 #10 – Appreciate Contemporary Art